 I find watching snails quite relaxing.
 They just slither around at their own pace and enjoy their surroundings.
 The girls really seem to enjoy watching them too.

-We had these snails in a takeaway container for two weeks during the move and I could tell they were very happy when put in their new enclosure.
+We had these snails in a takeaway container for two weeks while moving house and I could tell they were happy when put in their new enclosure.
 They became active right away.

 Have you ever kept snails?